 In 1948 the land, which was then without structures, was transferred to the Jordanian rule.
-The Jordanians designated the land for the resettlement of dozens of Palestinian refugee families who exchanged their refugee statues for homes in the newly-built neighborhood in Sheikh Jarrah.
+The Jordanians designated the land for the resettlement of dozens of Palestinian refugee families who exchanged their refugee status for homes in the newly-built neighborhood in Sheikh Jarrah.
 After 1967, the Jewish organizations recovered the ownership rights on the land and began to demand that the refugee families vacate their homes.
 To that extent, the associations were exercising the “right of return” of Jews to assets taken in 1948 (a right not afforded to Palestinians).

 Peace Now: “This is part of an organized and systematic campaign of settlers, with the assistance of government agencies, to expel entire communities in East Jerusalem and to establish settlements in their stead.
 Dozens of other families face the risk of eviction by legal proceedings in which settlers and government officials exploit discriminatory laws that allow Jews to return to pre-1948 assets yet forbid Palestinians from doing the same.
 In this way, settlers seek to create a buffer inside the Palestinian neighborhood and make it difficult to reach a territorial compromise in Jerusalem so essential to a two-state solution.”

 Dozens of Palestinian families are in danger of being evacuated!